lgatto/lgatto.github.io/_pages/about.md

 ## Short bio

-Since September 2018, I am a Professor of Bioinformatics at the [UCLouvain](https://uclouvain.be/en/index.html), in Belgium.
+Since September 2018, I am an Associate Professor of Bioinformatics at the [UCLouvain](https://uclouvain.be/en/index.html), in Belgium.
 I am located in the [de Duve Institute](http://www.deduveinstitute.be/), on the medical campus in Brussels, where I run a research group in bioinformatics and computational biology and teach at the faculty of